Early Childhood Education Programs & Other Youth Services

-Our Latchkey program is the only regional program designed to meet the special needs of students with disabilities ages 12-18.
-We offer age appropriate, after school activities for students from Kindergarten – 5 years old to age 18, with developmental disabilities.
+URS offers before and after school care for school-age children, 7 to 17 years.
+Our Latchkey program is the only regional program designed to meet the special needs of students with disabilities ages 12-17.
+We offer care before and after school and full-day summer camp for school-age children with disabilities.

-Youth participate in computer skills, arts and crafts, outdoor play, reading, movie times and assistance with homework.
+Youth participate in computer skills, arts enrichment, outdoor play, reading, movie times and assistance with homework.
 Students also receive assistance with feeding, toileting and other activities of daily living.

 Summer Camp Program

 Our summer camp program is held Monday – Friday from 9:00 am – 4:00 pm for children ages 6-17.
 We also offer a full day summer camp option with extended card from 6:30 am- 9 am and 4 – 6:15 pm.

 Activities include field trips into the community, arts & crafts, games, indoor and outdoor motor activities, sensory experiences, literacy, music, and science activities.
 Enrollment for Summer Camp typically starts in March.

 For questions about the Youth Services Department, please call (937) 233-1230 x128 or contact Tara Speidel, Youth Services Manager at URS.